microsoft/live-share/docs/use/share-project-join-session-visual-studio.md

 :::image type="content" source="../media/share-project-join-session-visual-studio/visual-studio-end-live-share-session.png" alt-text="Screenshot that shows selecting Sharing, then selecting End Live Share Session from the drop-down.":::

 All guests are notified the session has ended.
-Once the session has ended, guests can no longer access the content and any temp files are automatically cleaned up.
+After the session has ended, guests can no longer access the content and any temp files are automatically cleaned up.

 Having issues with sharing?
 Check out [troubleshooting](../troubleshooting.md#share-and-join).

 ## Join a collaboration session

-After downloading and installing Visual Studio Live Share, guests only need to take a couple steps to join a hosted collaboration session.
+After downloading and installing Visual Studio Live Share, guests only need to take a couple of steps to join a hosted collaboration session.
 There are two ways to join: [via the browser](#join-via-the-browser) or [manually](#join-manually).

 > [!TIP]
 > As a guest joining a collaboration session, it's important to understand that hosts might restrict your access to certain files or features.
 Want to understand the security implications of some of Live Share's features and settings?
 For more information, see the [security](../reference/security.md) article.